 - Get an Employer Identification Number (EIN).
 Applying for a federal tax ID is free and easy.
 You can submit your request on the IRS website and immediately receive your EIN.
 The IRS also allows you to request an EIN via phone, fax, and mail.
 However, these methods may delay the receipt of your federal tax ID for a month or more.

-2. Apply for credit.
+2. Apply for credit

 Once you complete the initial steps above, you may be ready to start applying for credit in your company’s name.
-However, before you apply for business financing, you’ll want to make sure the lender will report the account to one or more business credit reporting agencies.
+However, before you apply for business financing, you’ll want to ensure the lender will report the account to one or more business credit reporting agencies.
 Otherwise, the new account you open won’t help you establish a business credit profile.

 Here are some business financing options you might want to consider when you’re ready to apply for credit.